US rapper A$AP Rocky released from Swedish jail | DW | 02.08.2019

-US rapper A$AP Rocky and two members of his entourage have been freed from jail in Sweden, where they had been held since early July after being charged with assault.
+US rapper A$AP Rocky and two members of his entourage on Friday were freed from a jail in Sweden, where they had been held since early July after being charged with assault.

-The three men are still awaiting the judges' verdict, but may be able to return to the US while deliberations take place.
+The three men are still awaiting the judges' verdict, but they were allowed to return to the US while deliberations take place.
 The verdict is expected on August 14.

 The 30-year-old rapper, whose real name is Rakim Mayers, was accused of beating 19-year-old Mustafa Jafari on June 30 outside a fast food restaurant in central Stockholm.